muffin-man1978/hoplasoftware-tech-test/README.md

 - Start both frontend and backend application.
 - Open browser to http://localhost:8001
 - The instructions for the frontend are in the frontend itself

+# Second Task, analysis

+In the file https://github.com/muffin-man1978/hoplasoftware-tech-test/blob/master/Question2.js you can find the code, commented where appropiate, and refactored after the comments.